 Whether your parents did or did not have a lot of money and subsequently how they managed this surplus or deficit will have imprinted a subliminal or explicit set of ideas in your mind.

 This imprint might have resulted in you copying them or rebelling against them in your own behaviours or money management system (or lack of one).

-The management of money or lack of it will have leaked out into everything that happened in your household.
+The management of money or lack thereof will have leaked into everything that happened in your household.
 The constant arguments or tension around spending or the carefree go on treat yourself attitude.